-Urban Canvas strives to create a vibrant and dynamic public art community in Eugene by providing opportunities for local artists to create murals and by serving as the liaison between local artists and local businesses.
+Urban Canvas strives to create a vibrant and dynamic public art community in Eugene by providing opportunities for local artists to create murals with local business.

 Urban Canvas accepts artist portfolios and wall proposals from businesses on an ongoing basis.

 Urban Canvas accepts portfolios from artists of all experience levels, from the experienced muralist to the visual artist wanting to branch out into mural work.
 With the information and images provided by each artist, we create a portfolio that we show to wall owners interested in commissioning a mural.

 - Fill out the Artist Submission form for Urban Canvas Opens a New Window. .
 You may save your progress and return at a later date by making an account.
 To access a saved application, go to the form, login, and click on “My Forms.”
 Be sure to double check all information has been entered accurately.
 The information you provide on this form will be used to create your artist profile that we share with potential wall owners and project managers.

 - The main contact indicated on your submission form will be notified if your artistic talents match the aesthetic wishes of a project coordinator/wall owner.
 If your work is selected, Urban Canvas will serve as the liaison between you and the building owner/project coordinator (as appropriate for the specific project).

 - Urban Canvas reserves the right to not include a submission in the portfolio of artists available to wall owners.
 Artwork that includes - but not limited to - hate speech, illicit drug use, pornography, and violence will not be accepted for portfolio usage.